 I was fortunate enough to graduate from the University of Washington’s Computer Science and Engineering PhD program this spring.
 It has been an amazing five years, due in large part to an amazing group of colleagues.

 Turkey today blocked access to Gezi Park.
 I’ve just returned from a trip to Turkey and Cyprus where I stayed near the park for a week, and had the opportunity to see the vibrant discussion and civic engagement occurring in the run-up to the election next week.
-It was an amazing adventure – each place I visit helps open my eyes to what a diverse world we live in.
+It was an amazing adventure – each place… Continue reading Turkey

 I’ve spent the last couple of weeks visiting Southeast Asia.
 It was my first trip south of the equator, and my first visit to several new countries.
 I was particularly impressed by Indonesia, which is an incredible place.

 Finally got a new server up and running.
 It’s interesting to go through the setup process every once in a while to see what parts of it are still hardware.
-I also got to explore some new corners of the process, like dealing with the remote admin interface, and structuring DNS and NICs across multiple public interfaces.
+I also got to explore some new corners of the process, like dealing with the remote admin interface, and structuring DNS and NICs across multiple… Continue reading Server

 Took a bike ride up to the north end of the lake yesterday to celebrate the unusually clement weather.
 It was great to get outside again.